York Minster: History

 The Chapter House was begun in the 1260s and was completed before 1296.
 The wide nave was constructed from the 1280s on the Norman foundations.
 The outer roof was completed in the 1330s, but the vaulting was not finished until 1360.
-Construction then moved on to the eastern arm and chapels; the Norman choir was demolished in the 1390s with the exception of its undercroft of c.
+Construction then moved on to the eastern arm and chapels; the Norman choir was demolished in the 1390s except for its undercroft of c.
 1160, which was reconstructed to provide a platform for the new high altar.
 Work here finished around 1405.
-In 1407 the central tower collapsed; the piers were then reinforced, and a new tower was built from 1420.
+In 1407, the central tower collapsed; the piers were then reinforced, and a new tower was built from 1420.
 The western towers were added between 1433 and 1472.
 The cathedral was declared complete and consecrated in 1472.

 The English Reformation led to the looting of much of the cathedral's treasures and the loss of much of the church lands.
 Under Elizabeth I there was a concerted effort to remove all traces of Roman Catholicism from the cathedral; there was much destruction of tombs, windows and altars.
 In the English Civil War the city was besieged and fell to the forces of Cromwell in 1644, but Thomas Fairfax prevented any further damage to the cathedral.